awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

 ## Step 2: Create AWS CodeDeploy Resources to Deploy the Sample Application<a name="s3-create-deployment"></a>

 You can use Elastic Beanstalk or AWS CodeDeploy to deploy your code for staging or into production\.
-In this walkthrough, you will use the **Sample deployment wizard** in AWS CodeDeploy to create your deployment resources\.
+In this walkthrough, you use the **Sample deployment** wizard in AWS CodeDeploy to create your deployment resources\.

 **To create an AWS CodeDeploy automated deployment**

 1. Open the AWS CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy](https://console.aws.amazon.com/codedeploy) in the region where you intend to create your pipeline\.
-For example, if you intend to create your pipeline in US East \(Ohio\), choose that region in the region selector\.

    For more information about the regions and endpoints available for AWS CodePipeline, see [Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html#codepipeline_region)\.